 We have been informed that we have to close our Church building and to keep it closed.
 There are to be no more Baptisms or Weddings for the time being.
 Please: pray for the mercy and deliverance of God, and for those in our community who are in need; care for the vulnerable and be gentle with yourself; and do what you can, even from home, even while you are separated from family, friends and neighbours, to show your love and support for them.
 The Church is not a building, but a body of people and this present situation does not stop us functioning as that body, showing forth the love of God whenever and wherever opportunity comes.

-We send out an email every week – some ‘thoughts for the day’ & we record videos of Sunday services and evening prayers via Youtube which are posted on this Website & our Facebook page [I have had a practice at this & I can see why I did not take up acting!!].
+We send out an email every week – some ‘thoughts for the day’ & we record videos of Sunday services via Youtube which are posted on this Website & our Facebook page [I have had a practice at this & I can see why I did not take up acting!!].
 We will also provide some links to Churches that are streaming their services.

 Apart from keeping in touch with those we know are particularly isolated and vulnerable there is not much more that we can do at this time.
 But we can pray, read the scriptures and keep in contact with others.

 And now may the peace of God, which passes all understanding, keep your hearts and minds in the knowledge and love of God and of his Son, Jesus Christ our Lord.
 And the blessing of God Almighty, the Father, the Son and the Holy Spirit, be among you and remain with you always.

 May God Bless You!

 Your Church belongs to you and you belong to God.
 Here is a blessing: